 Irene has led large-scale programs in the Department of Communities, Housing and Digital Economy and Department of Employment, Small Business and Training.
 She has led Queensland Shared Services, modernising and optimising the shared services used by agencies and departments.
 Irene has also held several senior executive roles at WorkCover Queensland, with responsibilities for corporate services, customer services and specialist advisory teams, and was a member of the Workplace Health and Safety Board of Queensland.

 Irene brings a wealth of experience in customer service and design, digital transformation, and management of strategy, program and service delivery.

 Deputy Director-General and Chief Advisor, Procurement

 Sharon joined Department of Housing and Public Works in April 2019 and brings extensive policy implementation experience across Federal and State jurisdictions of government.

 Most recently, she spent 7 years with the Australian Government, undertaking both corporate and policy roles within the Department of Social Services.
 This followed numerous economic and social policy roles across the Queensland Government, including the Departments of the Premier and Cabinet, Public Works and Families and Communities.

-Assistant Director-General, Building Legislation and Policy
+Assistant Director-General, Building Policy